-You may transfer a maximum of two years of college coursework (59 semester hours or 90 quarter hours) to Lake Forest College.
+You may transfer a maximum of two years of college coursework (up to a maximum of 16 Lake Forest course credits) to Lake Forest College.
 All transferable coursework up to the maximum, completed with a C- or better, will be accepted toward fulfillment of the bachelor of arts degree.
 No courses with D grades may be transferred to the College.
 Plus and minus grades with the exception of grades of A+ earned at another institution will be recorded on the Lake Forest College transcript, but are not counted in the Lake Forest GPA.

 If you are a recipient of an associate of arts (AA) degree in an applicable liberal-arts field from an accredited community college, you may be granted full junior standing (16 Lake Forest College credits).
 All coursework completed in the AA degree must be applicable towards a Lake Forest degree and have received a grade of C- or better to be transferable.

 How credits transfer

 The Office of the Registrar makes the official evaluation of transfer credit upon acceptance to the College and receipt of a student’s enrollment deposit.
-Once the registrar has determined how many transfer courses can be counted toward the Lake Forest College degree, you will be assigned class standing as follows: 16 Lake Forest credits (59 semester hours) equates to junior standing, 7 Lake Forest credits (26 semester hours) to sophomore standing, and 6 credits (22 semester hours) or fewer to first year standing.
+Once the Registrar has determined how many transfer courses can be counted toward the Lake Forest College degree, you will be assigned class standing as follows: at least 15 Lake Forest credits equates to junior standing, at least 7 Lake Forest credits to sophomore standing, and fewer than 7 credits to first year standing.

 Any credit earned outside of the U.S., including credit earned through study abroad programs (excepting programs for which a transcript is issued by an accredited American college or university, or off-campus study programs that have been approved by the College as program providers for transfer credit), must be evaluated by the Academic Appeals Board of the College.
 Students with credit from outside the U.S. will work with Kristin Sundberg, director of transfer and international admissions, on this process.

 How your credits meet our curriculum requirements